Four Mothers Society

-The Four Mothers Society or Four Mothers Nation is a religious, political, and traditionalist organization of Muscogee Creek, Cherokee, Choctaw and Chickasaw people, as well as the Natchez people enrolled in these tribes, in Oklahoma.
+The Four Mothers Society or Four Mothers Nation is a religious, political, and traditionalist organization of Muscogee, Cherokee, Choctaw and Chickasaw people, as well as the Natchez people enrolled in these tribes, in Oklahoma.
+Four Mothers Society ceremonial grounds remain active today.

 It was formed in the 1890s as an opposition movement to the allotment policies of the Dawes Commission and various US Congressional acts of the period.
 The society is religious in nature.
 It opposed allotment because dividing tribal communal lands attacked the basis of their culture.
 In addition, some communal lands would be declared surplus and likely sold to non-Natives, causing the loss of their lands.

-There were more than 24,000 members at the organization's peak.
+At the organization's peak, it had more than 24,000 members.

 Background

-The Four Mothers Societies may have existed, although undocumented, for much of the 19th century.
-It was formally founded as a dues-collecting organization about 1895 in Sulphur Springs, Indian Territory.
+The Four Mothers Societies has roots in the 19th century It was formally founded as a dues-collecting organization about 1895 in Sulphur Springs, Indian Territory.
 It continued in this legal incarnation until 1915, and likely much later.
-The naming is significant as Cherokee mothers are believed to be from Selu, the Corn Mother.
-The name may also refer to the four directions, which are integral to religious thought and practice.

-With the passage of the Curtis Act in 1898 and Dawes Act, allotment became US policy.
-The various tribal governments were forced to agree to allotment and their members were registered to establish heads of household.
+With the passage of the Curtis Act in 1898 and Dawes Act, allotment became US policy, that is, lands held in common by tribes were broken into small parcels deeded to individual tribal citizens.
+The various tribal governments were forced to agree to allotment, and their members were registered to establish heads of household.
 Many members of the Four Mothers Societies were outraged that communal lands were being broken up and allocated to households.

-Chitto Harjo set up a new Creek government in Henryetta, which many Creek who opposed allotment acknowledged as the legitimate government.
-In 1900 Harjo's followers held a meeting was held at Hickory ceremonial grounds; they declared that Pleasant Porter and his government had violated the 1867 Creek Constitution.
+Chitto Harjo (Muscogee) set up a new Muscogee government in Henryetta, which many Muscogee who opposed allotment acknowledged as the legitimate government.
+In 1900, Harjo's followers held a meeting at Hickory ceremonial grounds; they declared that Pleasant Porter and his government had violated the 1867 Muscogee Constitution.
 They declared Porter's government invalid and declared Harjo to be the new principal chief.

-Redbird Smith, a traditionalist and founder of the Nighthawk Keetoowah Society, also became involved in the Four Mothers Society.
+Primary organizers of the Four Mothers Society were Eufaula Harjo (Muscogee), a fullblood traditionalist, and Redbird Smith (Cherokee).
+Smith was a traditionalist and founder of the Nighthawk Keetoowah Society, also became involved in the Four Mothers Society.
+He was advised by Creek Sam (Natchez/Muscogee), who also interpreted Redbird Smith's communication into Muscogee at Four Mothers Society meetings.

-In 1906, the group submitted a petition of one hundred eighty-six signatures to Congress, so that a delegation could be sent to Washington, D.C. to discuss treaty violations and their concerns over official tribal leadership.
+In 1906, the group submitted a petition of 186 signatures to Congress, so that a delegation could be sent to Washington, D.C., to discuss treaty violations and their concerns over official tribal leadership.
 Harjo spoke before the Senate, supported by the Four Mothers Nation.

 The Four Mothers Society was also associated with the movement for a State of Sequoyah.
 Rather than agreeing to merge with Oklahoma Territory and apply for admission to the Union, they proposed a state to be set aside for Native Americans.